 There is an inversion in the films that I find genuinely interesting, and that I did not notice on first viewing.

-The Architect tells Neo everything.
+The Architect gives Neo a long explanation.

 The films frame this as menacing.
 The Architect is inhuman, bureaucratic, the villain’s bureaucrat.
 The Oracle is warm, wise, trustworthy.
 The visual language, the casting, the dialogue — all of it pushes you toward preferring the Oracle.